bisdn/bisdn.github.io/system-configuration/static_routing.rst

 Creation of VRFs in Linux is the creation of a network device, which will then serve as a master to the attached interfaces.
 Currently the VRF functionality is supported only on setups where a Bridge VLAN interface are slave devices to a certain VRF.
 This feature then extends the :ref:`svi` functionality allowing multiple routing tables.

 An ID for the routing table for the VRF is used to isolate all routes from the default (host) routing table.
-IDs can be choosen in the range of 1 to 4294967295 (2^32-1) with the exclusion of 253-255 which are used for the default routing tables.
+IDs can be chosen in the range of 1 to 4294967295 (2^32-1) with the exclusion of 253-255 which are used for the default routing tables.

 For more information, consult the VRF documentation inside the Linux Kernel in: https://www.kernel.org/doc/Documentation/networking/vrf.txt